 Honeybees are important pollinators.
 By introducing British honeybees to M&S Select Farms, we’re supporting local British honey production and our Select Farms to pollinate their crops.
 Our work with honeybees is only part of the story, click below to see how we are supporting wild pollinators.

 Experienced beekeeper David Wainwright has been producing top-quality honey for M&S for more than 10 years.
-After visiting the M&S Select Farms back in February, David and his teams placed their cedarwood beehives – many of which date back to the Thirties – in carefully chosen locations, ensuring they have plenty of shelter and sources of nectar nearby.
-“The farms grow crops that benefit from the bees,” says David, “such as courgettes, apples, berries, beans and more.
-The farmers will get a higher yield and better quality, since the plants will have been properly pollinated”.
+After visiting the M&S Select Farms, David and his teams placed their cedarwood beehives – many of which date back to the Thirties – in carefully chosen locations, ensuring they have plenty of shelter and sources of nectar nearby.
+“The farms grow crops that benefit from the bees,” says David.
+“Such as courgettes, apples, berries, beans and more.
+The farmers get a higher yield and better quality, since the plants will have been properly pollinated.”